IOTechSystems/xrt-examples/AzureSphere/docs/bacnet-example.md

 ```

 After you've found the USB Adapter interface name, create a
-config file in the following path `/etc/netplan/99-usb-eth-config.yaml`
+config file at `/etc/netplan/99-usb-eth-config.yaml`

-With the following contents, inserting the interface name with
+with the following contents, inserting the interface name where indicated.
-the <USB To Ethernet Adapter interface name> place mark.

 ```conf
 network: